From Imagination to Accountability

 What Accountability Would Actually Look Like

+Product management currently is responsible for delivering the market assessments and revenue forecasts.
+But product management exists because designers vacated the responsibility.
 Before product management was institutionalized as a distinct software function in the mid-2000s, the responsibility for defining useful, usable, and desirable wasn't sitting in a vacuum, it was largely sitting with designers, particularly those coming out of human-computer interaction (HCI) and industrial design programs.

 Over the last two decades design as a discipline has underinvested in commercial reasoning and delivery ownership as core competencies.
-Designers had the intellectual tools and early-era conditions to own the full product definition mandate, and that was supported by the profession’s foundational thinkers (Eames, Esslinger, Brunner, Norman, Cooper, etc.).
+Designers had the intellectual tools and early-era conditions to own the full product definition mandate, and that was supported by the profession’s foundational thinkers (Eames, Norman, Cooper, etc.).

 Designers who want to move from production to organizational leadership need to own the full arc: